LaupDev/ProjectX/README.md

 # ProjectX

-The point of this project was to learn to build an app with good architecture
+The goal of this project was to learn how to create an application with good architecture.

 ## Used libraries, frameworks, and languages
 * Kotlin